 - Stay in a cave in Santorini or Mykonos – Many offering plunge pools built into hillside and providing unique and cool accommodation unlike anything else

 Laidback family friendly places like Crete offer the perfect place for those with children and if you’ve not visited Sani Resorts, take a look now!
 You’ll find watersports, hiking and family cooking experiences across Greece and its islands.
 Currently the vaccination or testing requirements upon arrival into Greece are only compulsory for all travellers above the age of 12.

 What to expect upon return to the UK

-Based on current restrictions, those returning from Greece who are fully vaccinated do not need to quarantine after 19 July.
-Those yet to be vaccinated can expect to quarantine at home for up to 10 days, as Greece is currently on the Amber List.
+Based on current restrictions, those returning from Greece who are fully vaccinated do not need to quarantine.
+Those yet to be vaccinated will need to quarantine at home for up to 10 days.
 For more information on testing, local guidelines and travel restrictions, use our free search tool for the very latest updates

 Keep up to date

 Do you want regular updates of news and information from Unlocked?

 Enter your email below to receive weekly updates.